zheeeng/sublime-configuration/README.md

-# Sublime Configuration
+# Configuration on Sublime Text3 for OS X

-This is the `User` folder of my Sublime Text 3.

 ## Usage